 6. Go to Cartmel Food Market

-Cartmel holds a regular food market on the third Friday of each month, and you can keep an eye on what’s going on by visiting their Facebook page.
+Cartmel holds a regular food market on the third Friday of each month, and you can keep an eye on what’s going on by visiting it’s Facebook page.

 8. Visit nearby Holker Hall and gardens